SSWConsulting/SSW.Rules.Content/rules/do-you-zz-old-files-rather-than-deleting-them/rule.md

 ::: info

-If you are deleting something that use resources and/or cost money, it is a good idea to 'zz' it first - and use a follow up to remind yourself to delete it after a reasonable amount of time, as per: https://www.ssw.com.au/rules/follow-up-effectively/
+If you are deleting something that uses resources and/or cost money, it is a good idea to 'zz' it first - and use a follow up to remind yourself to delete it after a reasonable amount of time, as per: https://www.ssw.com.au/rules/follow-up-effectively/

 :::